KittyGiraudel/site/_posts/2013-09-03-use-lengths-not-strings.md

 whatever {
     padding-top: $length;
 }</code></pre>
 <p>I want to play a game...
-This example: working or not working?
-Well obviously, it works like a charm.
+This example: working or not working?</p>
+<p>Well obviously, it works like a charm.
 That's probably why you can see it so much in so many Sass demos.</p>
 </section>
 <section id="problem">
 <h2>The problem <a href="#problem">#</a></h2>